nick-ducker/T2A1/README.md

   Lastly, the content on the marketplace should be monitored.
 A user should not be able to sell illegal goods through your marketplace and steps should be taken to try and identify and take down potential scams.
 This can be done using a web crawler that will alert an admin, or better yet, automate the process of removing potentially illegal content from the web application.

   This should go hand in hand with a user policy, that if violated, will end up with the user being banned from the platform.
 Additionally, steps should be taken to increase awareness of other users around scams and ensuring they have some degree of trust in the seller.
-This can be potentially be acheived through a vouching system, where sellers with a good track record will get a rating, etc. Going hand in hand with this awareness, allowing users to report suspicious or illegal content can help fill in the gaps of a webcrawler, which might miss a more nuanced attempt at selling illegal products.
+This can be potentially be achieved through a vouching system, where sellers with a good track record will get a rating, etc. Going hand in hand with this awareness, allowing users to report suspicious or illegal content can help fill in the gaps of a web-crawler, which might miss a more nuanced attempt at selling illegal products.

   <details>
     <summary>Resources</summary>